 The COVID-19 pandemic has had a very strong impact on all global economies across multiple sectors.
 Its impact on the US Pharma industry was significant in the first quarter, causing most companies to adjust and realign their businesses in response to the outbreak.
-The pandemic not only had a direct impact on Q1 revenues, but also effected overall drug development timelines for majority of pharma / biotech companies, ultimately impacting long-term strategies and revenue forecasts.
+The pandemic not only had a direct impact on Q1 revenues, but also affected overall drug development timelines for the majority of pharma / biotech companies, ultimately impacting long-term strategies and revenue forecasts.
 In Sedulo’s previous Q1 Earnings Narrative Report our team highlighted key themes that emerged after the Q1 earnings season.

 With the majority of pharma / biotech companies having already announced Q2 earnings, the focus of this article will be on key findings from the second quarter, assessing whether the themes identified in Q1 continue to be prevalent, and if any new themes emerged in Q2 2020.

 Certain Q1 Themes Continued to Prevail in the Second Quarter

 Many companies reported an unfavorable net impact from COVID-19 on their Q2 revenues.

 Companies preferred to present earnings as more representative of H1 2020 rather than Q2 2020, due to de-stocking of inventory that happened in Q2 after the forward purchasing in Q1.

 - AbbVie reported an unfavorable net impact of $900M, roughly 8.7% of their Q2 earnings.